ostrya/PresencePublisher/README.md

 [<img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="75">](https://f-droid.org/packages/org.ostrya.presencepublisher)
 [<img src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png" height="75" alt="Get it on Google Play">](https://play.google.com/store/apps/details?id=org.ostrya.presencepublisher&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1)

-A simple app that regularly publishes to a configurable MQTT topic whenever connected to a given WiFi network.
+A simple app that regularly publishes to a configurable MQTT topic whenever connected to a given WiFi network or in proximity to a Bluetooth beacon.
 This can be used to integrate the presence of your phone in home automation.

-Several networks can be configured at once and the message to be sent can be configured for each network.
+Several networks and beacons can be configured at once and the message to be sent can be configured for each of them.

-Additionally, if your MQTT server is available on the internet, you can also choose to send messages whenever you are not connected to any of the configured WiFi networks.
+If your MQTT server is available on the internet, you can also choose to send an 'offline' message whenever you are not connected to any of the configured WiFi networks and not in range of any configured beacon.

+As an additional feature, you can send the battery level of your device whenever a condition is met, so that you can recharge it before it turns off.

 The app uses the built-in Android alarm manager, so notifications are sent even if the phone is in stand-by.